Randy Livingston: Post-retirement and coaching career

 From 2010 to 2012, he was the head coach for the Idaho Stampede.

 After his stint coaching the Stampede, he moved to Australia, where he served as a scout and coaching consultant.
 In August 2016, he was voted into the greater New Orleans Sports Hall of Fame.
 He was also hired as an assistant basketball coach for Louisiana State University.

 In 2018, Livingston returned to his alma mater Isidore Newman School and coached the 7th and 8th grade boys basketball team.
 The team went on to win the middle school city championship.
 The next season, Livingston was chosen to replace retiring Jimmy Tillette as head coach of Newman's varsity boys basketball team.
 One of his players was Arch Manning, son of Cooper Manning and nephew to Peyton and Eli.

 During Livingston's coaching tenure, Newman won a Louisiana state title in both 2022 – Newman's first title since 1993 – and 2023.

+In 2023, following a recruitment violation, Livingston was suspended by the LHSAA from coaching for a calendar year, and Newman was stripped of their state championships in 2022 and 2023.
+In response, Livingston filed suit against the LHSAA.
+On January 18, 2024, at an injunction hearing, Judge Monique Barial issued a preliminary injunction, ruling in Livingston's favor and allowing him to coach.